larioscn/IDS6938-SimulationTechniques/Homework3/Readme.md

 The assignment is due: **Monday, April  24 at 11:59PM (EST)**

-# Introduction
-The goal of this assignment is to enable the behavioral animation of vehicle-like walking agents.

-You will be expected to compose a *final report* which demonstrates your understanding on the material in each section of the assignment.
-Be visual! - Pictures say a thousand words so you do not have to.
-Show off your different configurations and really explore the assignment.

 ### Part 1: Behaviors

 The goal of this assignment is to enable the steering behavioral animation of agents.